CUBRID/cubrid-manual/en/admin/admin_utils.rst

 In the above example, when each three transaction is running INSERT statement, UPDATE statement is tried to run in the other transaction.
 In the above, UPDATE statement with "Tran index" 4 waits for the transactions 3,2,1, which are found in "Wait for lock holder", to be ended.

-"SQL Text" is SQLs which are stored into the query plan cache; INSERT statements cannot be printed out on "cubrid tranlist" because it is not stored in the query plan cache.
+"SQL Text" is SQLs which are stored into the query plan cache; this is printed out as **empty** when this query's execution is terminated.

 Each column's meaning is as following.